singh-man/books/crackingTheCoding/18_advancedTopics.md

 #405.
 15.1	How do these differ in terms of memory?
 #406.
 12.11	Recall that a two dimensional array is essentially an array of arrays.
 #407.
 15.2	Ideally, we would like to record the timestamp when one process "stops" and the time­
-		stamp when another process "starts:' But how do we know when this swapping will occur?
+		stamp when another process "starts".
+But how do we know when this swapping will occur?
 #408.
 14.1	A GROUP  BY clause might be useful.
 #409.
 13.2	When does a finally block get executed?
 Are there any cases where it won't get executed?